ApayRus/keyboard-tutorial/tutorial/keyboard7.md

   - a new event handler @click to element `<div class="lang">`
   - a new `div` to display reactive variable `currentLang`.
 It is temporary, after testing we’ll delete it.

-The idea is to move the red round to the lang code that we clicked.
+The idea is to move the red circle to the lang code that we clicked.
 Also, we need to store selected lang in some variable.

 LangSwitcher.js